-Exfoliation is a great way to promote healthy skin, but using natural products is beneficial for your body’s largest organ and the environment.
+Exfoliation is a great way to promote healthy skin.
 Read on to explore how to exfoliate your skin without increasing your carbon footprint.

 Whether you’re trying to evict dead skin cells or improve your skin’s natural glow, exfoliation is an excellent self-care tool that can improve skin health and appearance.
 This comprehensive guide will walk you through the main aspects of exfoliation, how to exfoliate your skin, and some considerations to keep in mind during the process.